sigdial/sigdial2015/index.md

 previous meetings, this conference spans the research interest areas of discourse and dialogue.
 The conference is sponsored by the SIGdial organization, which serves as the Special Interest Group in discourse and dialogue for both ACL and ISCA.
+SIGDIAL is an [ISCA](http://www.isca-speech.org/) supported event.

 ### Co-located events